nicomie/boba/REST.md

 A set of operations that all succeed or none does.
 Works through system failure or through multiple concurrent accesses to the database.

+## CI/CD with Github Actions
+See the Github Actions documentation [here](https://docs.github.com/en/actions)

+### Define a workflow
+A procedure made up of 1 or more jobs that are triggered through events, schedule or manually.

+### Runners
+A job is assigned to a runner through a server.
+A runner will report the progress, logs and result to Github.

+### Jobs
+A set of steps to execute on the same runner.
+Can be run in parallel or serially if required.
+A job contains different steps (individual tasks) and are run serially within a job.
+A step is further divided into one or more actions.
+Actions may be reused for workflows.